hidecode221b/U4Opt/README.md

-# U4Opt: Undulator plot for the optimization of period
+# U4Opt: Undulator plot for the period optimization

 ## Introduction